DominikN/nginx-reverse-proxy-docker/README.md

 ![Husarnet Docker Contatainer VPN sidecar](docs/cover-image.png)

-## use cases
+## Introducing Husarnet Sidecar Docker Image

+TODO: napisać więcej o co w tym wszystkim chodzi i jak to działa (że w `docker-compose.yml` w definicji kontenera Husarnetu daje się listę innych kontenerów, którym udostępnia się sieć)

+...

+## Example system architecture

+<todo: plik draw.io gdzie narysujemy jak to działa>

+Benefits:

-### 1. saving IP addresses space
+#### 1. saving IP addresses space

 you need only one public IP address associated with your reverse proxy server.
 Other services can be hosted even from your local LAN network, even if you have dynamic IP.

-### 2. running a website from your laptop / Raspberry Pi
+#### 2. running a website from your laptop / Raspberry Pi

-### 3. security - your application servers do not need to has public or static IP at all
+#### 3. security - your application servers do not need to has public or static IP at all

-## Example system architecture

-<todo: plik draw.io gdzie narysujemy jak to działa>

 ## Install Docker and Docker Compose